On a generalization of affinoid varieties: Archimedean dagger affinoid subdomains

-In this section we study the dagger affinoid subdomains when $k$ is an archimedean complete valued field.
-We see that this case has particular features which are very different from the non-archimedean case.
+In this section we study more in details dagger affinoid subdomains when $k$ is an archimedean complete valued field.
+We see some particular features which are different from the non-archimedean case.

-\begin{defn} We say that a $k$-dagger affinoid subdomain $U \subset \cM(A)$ is \emph{roomy} if has non-empty topological interior with respect to the weak topology of $\cM(A)$. \end{defn}
+\begin{defn} We say that a $k$-dagger affinoid subdomain $U \subset \cM(A)$ is \emph{roomy} if has non-empty topological interior with respect to the topology of $\cM(A)$ (\ie Berkovich's topology of the spectrum). \end{defn}

-If $k$ is non-archimedean then it is well known that every strict $k$-dagger subdomain is roomy.
-If $k$ is archimedean this is not always the case.
+Using the same arguments of proposition 2.2.3 (iii) of \cite{BER2}, one can show that if $k$ is non-archimedean then every strict $k$-dagger affinoid subdomain is roomy, although the non-strict ones may be not.
+If $k$ is archimedean only the strict case exists but anyway non-roomy subdomains exist, as the following example shows.